 Non-Farm Income and Living Standards Household Questionnaire (ILS-HH): The Non-Farm Income and Living Standards (ILS-HH) questionnaire is a light, multi-topic household questionnaire capturing information on the household and its members, including education, labor and time use, housing conditions, shocks and coping, household enterprises, and other household income.
-As part of the Integrated Agricultural and Rural Survey Program (Integrated Program), it is administered in full to agricultural households and to non-agricultural households in rural areas every three years (
+As part of the Integrated Agricultural and Rural Survey Program (Integrated Program), it is administered in full to agricultural households and to non-agricultural households in rural areas every three yearsFigure 1.

-Integrated Agricultural and Rural Survey Program

-Error!
-Reference source not found.).
 The ILS-HH and the ILP are designed to be administered together following the LSMS-ISA model.
 The ILS-HH questionnaire, especially when it is integrated with the ILP questionnaire, facilitates an in-depth assessment of the linkages between and dynamics of agriculture and rural development.
 The generic ILS-HH questionnaire presented in this document is considerably shorter than a standard multi-topic household survey questionnaire.
 This allows partner countries to customize and add further modules according to specific preferences.
-The ILS-HH questionnaire is not part of the Agricultural Survey Model (
+The ILS-HH questionnaire is not part of the Agricultural Survey Model.

-Figure 2).
 Chapter IV covers the ILS-HH in detail.